 In Moscow, thousands of people filed past the coffin of the composer Aram Khachaturyan on Friday (5 May), to pay their last respects.

-In Moscow, thousands of people filed past the coffin of the composer Aram Khachaturyan on Friday (5 May), to pay their last respects.
+Background: In Moscow, thousands of people filed past the coffin of the composer Aram Khachaturyan on Friday (5 May), to pay their last respects.
 Among those who paid tribute to the composer were the Soviet Prime Minister, Alexei Kosygin and the Culture Minister, Pyotr Demichev.
 And in a funeral oration the chief of the Soviet Musicians Union, Tikhon Khrennikov, described Khachaturyan as a great citizen of his motherland and a classic of Soviet music.
 His works included the two ballets, Gayeneh and Spartacus.

 SYNOPSIS: Khachaturyan died on Monday (1 May) after a long illness, aged 74.
 His coffin lay in the Moscow Music Conservatory for mourners to pay respects.